 In 1872, the Eastern Railroad opened a branch line from Sanbornville to Wolfeboro to transport freight and passengers to Lake Winnipesaukee.
-The Boston and Maine (B&M) purchased the line in 1892 and ran it until 1936.
+The Boston and Maine Railroad (B&M) purchased the line in 1892 and ran it until 1936.
 The line originally reached Dockside where passengers boarded the MV Mount Washington and other boats to travel to inns and hotels around the lake.
-Before the automobile became the mode of travel, school children rode the train much the same way children ride school busses today.
-Wolfeboro had 6 stations on the 7 mile portion that lies within the township.
+Before the automobile became the mode of travel, school children rode the train much the same way children ride the school buss today.
+Wolfeboro had six stations on the seven mile portion that lies within the township.
 There was even a “flag” stop on the Wentworth Causeway and islanders would leave their boats nearby, flag down the train and ride to town.

 The stone removed from the rock-cut near Mast Landing was used in constructing the causeways.
 When first built the causeways didn’t have greenery on them.
 The trees and brush we see today present a challenge in maintaining the integrity of the trail.
 There are sheep pass-throughs under the rail line near Bryant Road and Cotton Mountain Road that connected the farmers’ fields.

 In 1972, a group of investors, The Wolfeboro Railroad, bought the line and attempted to restore freight and passenger service.
 While freight service never took off, the train ran successfully as a tourist attraction until it finally closed in 1986 after which the State of NH acquired the corridor.
 Soon after, the town purchased a half mile of track from the State, the local Rotary Club provided the needed funding and volunteers to remove the rails and the Russell C. Chase Bridge-Falls Path was created.

 History of the Cotton Valley Rail Trail